 How to find the best hybrid bike for the riding that you're doing

-If you’re mainly using your bike for commuting to and from work, maybe with the odd bit of recreational riding at the weekend, then a hybrid bike might be the bike for you.
-Intended as an affordable option for riders just getting in to cycling, this sort of bike will be good enough to cope with all sorts of terrain without fuss, hopefully helping you to enjoy your cycling and get more involved in this great sport.
+A hybrid bike is an excellent option if you’re mainly using your bike for commuting to and from work, maybe with the odd bit of recreational riding at the weekend.
+Hybrid bikes are ideal for riders just getting in to cycling: the best hybrid bikes will be good enough to cope with all sorts of terrain without fuss, hopefully helping you to enjoy your cycling and get more involved in this great sport.

 But what should you be looking for to make sure you get the best hybrid bike for your money?